Krnsand/portfolio1_plant_care/README.md

   - In the Github repository of the project find and click the <em>settings</em> symbol
   - On the left hand side there is a menu, find and click <em>Pages</em>
   - Choose the <em>main</em> branch from the <em>none</em> drop down menu and click save
-  - The link to the website needs a couple of minutes to load, then refresh the page and the link will show up at the top of the <em>Pages</em> section, "Your site is live at https://krnsand.github.io/portfolio1_plant_care/" .
+  - The link to the website needs a couple of minutes to load, then refresh the page and the link will show up at the top of the <em>Pages</em> section with the text "Your site is live at https://krnsand.github.io/portfolio1_plant_care/" .

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

 ## Credits